-ginger doss is a performing songwriter, music producer, spiritual practitioner and inspirational speaker.
-Her dynamic and compelling songwriting explores multiple genres, including rock, alternative groove, tribal and folk and is inspired from a passionate and diverse study of spirituality.
-She tours extensively throughout the US and Canada igniting audiences with high energy performances and music that radiates with all the colors and callings of the divine.
-She won a Posi Music Award for her song Thankful and the Audience Appreciation Award in the Women in the Arts Talent Competition at National Women's Music Fest ~ one of the country's largest and longest running women's music fests.
-She has self produced all four of her independently released albums in her home studio and is currently beginning work on a 5th.
-A concept album merging sacred practice and music.
+ginger doss (They/Them) is a performing songwriter, music producer, spiritual practitioner and inspirational speaker.
+Their dynamic and compelling songwriting explores multiple genres, including rock, alternative groove, tribal and folk and is inspired from a passionate and diverse study of spirituality.
+They tour extensively throughout the US and Canada igniting audiences with high energy performances and music that radiates with all the colors and callings of the divine.
+They won a Posi Music Award for the song Thankful and the Audience Appreciation Award in the Women in the Arts Talent Competition at National Women's Music Fest ~ one of the country's largest and longest running women's music fests.
+They have self produced all four of their independently released albums are currently working on a 5th ~ a concept album called Sacred Flow merging sacred practice and symbol with song.

 HOLD ON TIGHT ~ The Chakra Rock of ginger doss will rock your body. wake your soul, and set your heart on fire!!

-“The energy & spunk Ginger brings to her music & performance will make even the shyest of people want to get up & dance!
-Her music moves you at every level of your being!!! ”
+“The energy & spunk Ginger brings to her (their) music & performance will make even the shyest of people want to get up & dance!
+Her (their) music moves you at every level of your being!!! ”

 - Rev. Aislinn Firehawk, LMT, Music Coordinator, Gaea Goddess Gathering

 “Ginger Doss is a phenomenal performer and an exceptional beam of light in the world.
-Her captivating beats and soulful voice lifts the vibration of the listener and is a transformational experience.!”
+Her (their) captivating beats and soulful voice lifts the vibration of the listener and is a transformational experience.!”

 - Donna Davis, Events Coodinator Oakbrook Center for Spiritual Living